MarkTiborM/TibbyTerminal/README.md

 #include <stdio.h>
 #include <stdlib.h>

-//allocated 1024 bytes for a line of input
-//fget to read from the standard input and return a point to the input string

 char *read_line() {
     char *line = malloc(1024);
     if (!line) return NULL;
     fgets(line, 1024, stdin);
     return line;
 }

-//split_lines to break the input command into arguments

 char **split_lines(char *line) {
     char **args = malloc(sizeof(char *) * 2);